zvada/technology/docs/software/markdown-migration.md

 Migrating to Markdown
 =====================

-As part of the TWiki retirement (target date of Oct 1, 2017), we will need to convert the OSG Software and Release3 docs from TWiki syntax to [Markdown](https://guides.github.com/features/mastering-markdown/).
+As part of the TWiki retirement (the read-only target date of Oct 1, 2017, with a shutdown date in 2018), we will need to convert the OSG Software and Release3 docs from TWiki syntax to [Markdown](https://guides.github.com/features/mastering-markdown/).
 The following document outlines the conversion process and conventions.

 Initial conversion with Pandoc
 ------------------------------